-+ add to this list Students, parents, and counselors can build a list of colleges and universities to explore and research.
+To add a college to your list: Click the heart icon next to the school’s name.
+Students, parents, and counselors can build a list of colleges and universities to explore and research.
 Each school is linked to the same information as outlined above, and the application type and deadlines are easily organized and accessed here.
-We recommend that students initiate building the college list during their initial meetings with their college counselor in order to encourage their initiative and ownership of the college search.

-In addition to the required summer reading for all students, rising sixth formers at Berkshire are required to write their college essay over the summer.
-The pace and expectations at the beginning of each Sixth Form year can make it challenging for sixth formers to find the time to write their most thoughtful and effective college essay.
-Therefore, in order to encourage each student's best effort with this critical component of the college application process, we require every sixth former to submit a college essay to his or her college counselor at registration.
+In addition to the required summer reading for all students, our Class of 2022 is required to return to campus in September with a completed draft of their Common App college essay.
+The pace and expectations at the beginning of the sixth-form year can make it challenging for Sixth Formers to find the time to write their most thoughtful and effective college essay.
+Therefore, in order to encourage each student's best effort with this critical component of the college application process, we require every Sixth Former to deliver a college essay to his or her college counselor at registration.

-This essay could be an initial draft, or a fully developed essay that reflects each student’s significant effort and considerable revision.
+This essay should not be an initial draft, but rather a polished draft that reflects significant effort and considerable revision.
 The relative quiet of summer provides time to consider and determine the essay topic and to begin the lengthy and essential process of drafting and revision.
-While each sixth former will work with a college counselor (and other trusted readers) to revise and finalize the essay before including it with his or her applications, the essay submitted in September should be close to a final draft.
-Our college meetings with students during April and May of the Fifth Form year include discussions about appropriate and effective essay topics.
-In addition, a college counselor visits every Fifth Form English class during the spring to present a workshop on writing an effective college essay, highlighting models of effective essays and outlining key strategies.
+While each Sixth Former will work with a college counselor (and other trusted readers) to revise and finalize the essay before including it with his or her applications, the essay submitted in September should be close to a final draft.
+Our college meetings with students during April and May of the fifth-form year include discussions about appropriate and effective essay topics.

-The essay is also regarded as a writing sample that allows college admissions officers to assess each applicant's skills and talents as a writer and critical thinker.
-We encourage our sixth formers to embrace the challenge of writing an effective college essay and to use it to celebrate their unique talents, interests, and aspirations while also showcasing their strongest writing.
+The essay is also regarded as a writing sample that allows college admission officers to assess each applicant's skills and talents as a writer and critical thinker.
+We encourage our Sixth Formers to embrace the challenge of writing an effective college essay and to use it to celebrate their unique talents, interests, and aspirations while also showcasing their strongest writing.

-We encourage sixth formers to follow up with their college counselors with any questions or for advice during the summer and at any step in this process.
+We encourage Sixth Formers to follow up with their college counselors with any questions or for advice at any step in this process.
 Good luck!